pnp/script-samples/scripts/spo-apply-pnptemplate-with-files-and-listitems/README.md

 # Using a PnP Site Template including files and list items

-> [!Note]
-> This is a submission helper template please find the [contributor guidance](/docfx/contribute.md) to help you write this scenario.

 ## Summary

 Sometime you are required to create a site including some specific files and/or list items.
-You can do this in servaral ways, but in this sample we are using the PnP Provisioning Engine
+You can do this in several ways, but in this sample we are using the PnP Provisioning Engine

 ![Example Screenshot](assets/example.png)

-The files and list items are "imbedded" in the .pnp file and thus portable.
+The files and list items are "embedded" in the .pnp file and thus portable.

 # [PnP PowerShell](#tab/pnpps)